brunostuessy/breakout/README.md

 # BreakOut Strategy

-The strategy goes long when below BB and exits when above MA, and vice versa goes short when above BB and exits when below MA.
+The strategy goes long when close price crosses below BB and exits when crosses above MA, and vice versa goes short when close price crosses above BB and exits when crosses below MA.

 ![Chart](chart.png)